-The key factors in determining compensation for 2012 included the following:
+The key factors in determining compensation for 2014 included the following:

-- Due to the significant improvement in the financial performance of the Company in 2011 over 2010, the Compensation Committee determined to make base salary changes for certain Named Executive Officers in fiscal 2012.

-- Net income continued to be used as the key metric for our Named Executive Officers' annual cash incentive awards in 2012.
+- Due to the continued improvement in the financial performance of the Company in 2013 over 2012, the Compensation Committee approved base salary increases for certain Named Executive Officers in fiscal 2014 as described on page 35. - Net income continued to be used as the key metric for our Named Executive Officers' annual cash incentive awards in 2014.
 This metric provided a method of measuring our short-term growth and financial performance that was both reliable and aligned with how shareholders generally assess short-term performance.
-The Short-Term Incentive Compensation Plan for 2012 provided a maximum incentive opportunity equal to 200% of full-year target.
-Each of the Named Executive Officers, including the CEO, received a payout under the Short-Term Incentive Compensation Plan for 2012 as discussed more fully on pages 35 and 36. - Long-term incentive compensation continues to make up a significant portion of the compensation for each of our Named Executive Officers, comprised of equity awards which have value that is closely linked to the Company's shareholder returns and EPS growth.
+The Short-Term Incentive Compensation Plan for 2014 provided a maximum incentive opportunity equal to 150% of full-year target.
+Each of the Named Executive Officers, including the CEO, received a payout under the Short-Term Incentive Compensation Plan for 2014 as discussed more fully on pages 34 through 37. - Long-term incentive compensation continues to make up a significant portion of the compensation for each of our Named Executive Officers, comprised of equity awards which have value that is closely linked to the Company's shareholder returns and EPS growth.